cjeng8771/WATCH/README.md

 5. Once all nodes are ready again, copy each listed `[username]@[node-name]` from the **SSH command** column in the table, and enter them, separated by a space, when prompted.
 6. Configuring Nodes for Transmission
     * Follow all instructions printed to STDOUT that describe how to set up the node SSH sessions for the experiment.
-After continuing, the script will secure copy the IQ file previously created to the `/local/repository/shout/signal_library` directory in all nodes and check that the `meascli.py` script in the `/local/repository/shout` directory on each node is enabling the use of the external clock.
+After continuing, the script will secure copy the IQ file previously created to the `/local/repository/shout/signal_library` directory in all nodes and check that the `meascli.py` script in the `/local/repository/shout` directory on each node is enabling the use of the external clock and appropriate port.
     * When prompted about modifications to the experiment JSON file, hit enter to keep the default parameter or type the desired modification in the same format as the default is shown.
     * From the **ID** column of the experiment table, record the full ID for every node with a valid ssh command, other than the orchestrator.
 When prompted, enter these in the script as directed.
 The script will use these IDs to secure copy the modified JSON file to the `/local/repository/etc/cmdfiles` directory on all nodes for the experiment.

 > [!IMPORTANT]
 > Make sure to choose a `txfreq`/`rxfreq` in the experiment's reserved range.
+This range is recommended to be between 3360 MHz and 3450 MHz to avoid interference.
 Choose `rxrepeat` based on how many transmission iterations are desired for each link.

 7. Running the Experiment
     * Follow all instructions printed to STDOUT.
 These will walk through testing preparation for the experiment and starting data collection with Shout.
 The Shout measurement framework is used to automate TX and RX functions across multiple nodes in the POWDER network.